 Comfort Food:

-Halibut chowder, a dish that is very satisfying telling a fisherman’s tale about history, traditions, simple food, flavor, and acceptance.
+My Halibut chowder is a very satisfying dish, telling a fisherman’s tale about history, traditions, simple food, flavor, and acceptance.

-Halibut prefer deep waters, 200 to 300 feet deep with rocks and ledges, and are prized as trophy fish for their quality flakey meat.
-I wish I could have been onboard the fishing vessel.
-I just can imagine and hear the scream: FISH ON.
-I have a visual of Joe jumping into action grabbing the fishing pole, it must have been exhilarating and hard work to steadily reel in a 95 lb. beast from a depth of 200 to 300 feet.
+It must have been exhilarating and hard work to steadily reel in a 95 lb.. beast from a depth of 200 to 300 feet.
 Finally spotting the monster coming up to the surface and getting it into the boat is another story to tell.
 By the way, the Alaska state record weight for a halibut is 450 lbs.

 Recommended Equipment